Idle (engine): Aircraft engines

 Commercial aircraft descend with a minimum thrust, that is, the engines are operating at idle speed.
 This situation happens when an aircraft is gliding and during the landing flare, for approach the engines are usually not operated at idle power.

 Vehicle emissions

 Both running an engine and idling an engine produce several pollutants that are monitored in the United States by the Environmental Protection Agency (EPA):

 It is often believed that stopping and restarting the engine uses more fuel than idling.
 According to the Environmental Defense Fund citing an engine studies report from 2000 by Environment and Climate Change Canada, an engine restart uses fuel approximately equal to 10 seconds of idling.
+Consequently, recommendations have been made to shut off a car's engine after ten seconds of idling to reduce emissions.

 Winter conditions

 Assuming a temperature of -1 °C (30 °F), and with a gasoline Reid vapor pressure (RVP) of 896 hPa (13.0) psi.